keboola/developers-docs/extend/generic-extractor/mappings.md

 {% endhighlight %}

 ### Column Mapping
-The column mapping represents a basic mapping type which allows you to select extracted columns, rename them and optionally set primary key for the extracted table.
+Column mapping represents a basic mapping type which allows you to select extracted columns, rename them and optionally set primary key on them.
 The mapping configuration requires:

 - `type` (optional, string) -- can be omitted or must be set to `column`,
 - `mapping` (required, object) -- object with properties:
   - `destination` (required, string) -- name of the column in the output table,
   - `primaryKey` (optional, boolean) -- if `true`, then a primary key will be set on the column.
 Default value is `false`.
+- `forceType` (optional, boolean) -- if set to true, the property will not be processed and will be stored as an encoded JSON (see [example](#mapping-without-processing)).

 ### User Mapping
 User mapping has the same configuration as the [column mapping](#column-mapping).
-The only difference is that it applies to virtual properties.
+The only difference is that it applies to *virtual properties*.
 This is useful mainly for working with auto-generated properties/columns in child jobs (see [example](#mapping-child-jobs)).

 ### Table Mapping
 Table mapping allows you to create a new table from a particular property of the response object.
-Table mapping is by default used for arrays
+Table mapping is by default used for arrays.
+The mapping configuration requires:

-co kurva znamena tahle veta:

-"If the destination is the same as the current parsed 'type' (destination of the parent), parentKey.disable must be true to preserve consistency of structure of the child and parent"
-- asi kdybych chtel address dotahhnout do users
+- `type` (required, string) -- Must be set to `table`.
+- `destination` (required, string) -- Name of the output table.
+- `tableMapping` (required, object) -- Object with another mapping configuration (required unless `parentKey.disable` is set to true -- see below).
+- `parentKey` (optional, object) -- configuration of parent-child relationship between tables
+    - `destination` (optional, string) -- name of the column which links to the parent table.
+Default value is name of the parent table with suffix `_pkey`.
+See [example](#using-primary-keys)
+    - `primaryKey` (optional, boolean) -- set to true to mark the link column as primary key for the child table too.
+Default value is `false`.
+See [example](#using-primary-keys)
+    - `disable` (optional, boolean) -- completely disble parent-child relationship, disables configured `tableMapping`.
+See [example](#disabled-parent-key).

+The following configuration will take the `contacts` property from the response and make a new table (`user-contact`) from it so that the `contacts.email` is mapped to column `email` and property `contacts.phone` is mapped to column `tel`.
+See more in the [examples](#table-mapping-examples).

+{% highlight json %}
+"contacts": {
+    "type": "table",
+    "destination": "user-contact",
+    "tableMapping": {
+        "email": {
+            "type": "column",
+            "mapping": {
+                "destination": "email"
+            }
+        },
+        "phone": {
+            "type": "column",
+            "mapping": {
+                "destination": "tel"
+            }
+        }
+    }
+}
+{% endhighlight %}

 ## Examples